mewithoutnara/PointSurfaceTwist/README.md

 We see a lot of potential for **speculative thinking** in the oscillation between intuition and counter-intuition.
 Concurrently it isn't obvious what is actually meant by saying something is intuitive or counter-intuitive.
 So how can we distinguish the intuitive from the counter-intuitive while working on mathematical and mechanical approaches?
 At what point are we following a "counter-intuitive" and when a more "intuitive" path?

-Walking along a Möbius strip is a like following an intuitive and counter-intuitive path at the same time.
-While actually always being on the same side (since it only has one), it might feel as there are two sides — and though you're sometimes on the intuitive "side" and other times on the "counter-intuitive" one.
+Walking along a Möbius strip is like following an intuitive and counter-intuitive path simultaneously.
+While actually always being on the same side (since it only has one), it might feel as there are two sides and as you're sometimes on the intuitive one and other times on the "counter-intuitive" one.
 But there are no two sides — and neither can the intuitive and the counter-intuitive be clearly oriented.

 # Topological Interpretations and Sound Synthesis